Florida Atlantic Owls Logo

 Florida Atlantic Owls Logo 2018

 In 2018, the graphic sign was simplified.
 The winged inscription “FAU” is located directly on the owl’s head, which no longer has a body or oval background.
-Among the gray, white, and dark blue elements stand out two red stripes above the bird’s eyes, making its gaze confident and piercing.
+Among the gray, white, and dark blue elements, two red stripes above the bird’s eyes make its gaze confident and piercing.

 2023 – today